S-Elephant/UnityLibrary/README.md

 If you use the DLL version instead then ensure that the DLL file is placed in the "Plugins" folder, which is a special Unity folder.
 If this folder does not exist then first create a new folder in your project root called "Plugins" and then add the DLL file into that folder.

+The DLL "Elephant.UnityLibrary.Localizations.dll" is contains optional localization code, you don't need this DLL if you don't use my localization code.

 # CoroutineStarter